 Section 4 (1) (b) (vi): A STATEMENT OF THE CATEGORIES OF DOCUMENTS THAT ARE HELD BY THE BANK OR UNDER ITS CONTROL

-These are mainly register of Shareholders/Record of the proceedings of the AGMs, Board Meetings and various Committee meetings, documents executed by customers/borrowers/guarantors, contracts with third parties etc, which are kept in the custody of concerned departments/branches
+These are mainly register of Shareholders/Record of the proceedings of the AGM, Board Meeting and various Committee meetings, documents executed by customers/ borrowers/ guarantors, contracts with third parties etc, which are kept in the custody of concerned departments/branches

 Section 4 (1) (b) (vii): THE PARTICULARS OF ANY ARRANGEMENT THAT EXISTS FOR CONSULTATION WITH, OR REPRESENTATION BY, THE MEMBERS OF THE PUBLIC IN RELATION TO THE FORMULATION OF ITS POLICY OR IMPLEMENTATION THEREOF IN SBI.